mfikes/react-native-externs/README.md

 ## Installation

-If you are using Reagent/Om/Om-Next or any other CLJS wrapper around React make sure that you exclude browser React version:
+If you are using ClojureScript with Reagent/Om/Om-Next or any other CLJS wrapper around React make sure that you exclude browser React version:

 ``` clojure
 {:dependencies [[react-native-externs "0.0.1-SNAPSHOT"]